Intermezzo (opera): Synopsis

 The composer Storch is leaving for a conducting tour, and his wife Christine helps him pack, arguing and nagging along the way.
 Seeking relief from loneliness she goes tobogganing and collides with a skier, a young Baron who befriends her.
-They dance together at a ball and she arranges for him to lodge in the house of her notary.
-The friendship is soured when the Baron asks Christine for financial assistance.
+They dance together at a ball and she arranges for him to lodge in her notary's house.
+The friendship sours when the Baron asks Christine for financial assistance.
 She opens a letter, supposedly for her husband, from a lady arranging an assignation.
-She immediately telegrams Storch demanding they part for ever.
-In tears, she seeks solace in her son's bedroom but he defends his father.
+She immediately telegrams Storch demanding they part forever.
+In tears, she seeks solace in her son's bedroom, but he defends his father.

-Storch is playing skat with friends in Vienna when the telegram arrives, and is bewildered by the accusations.
+Storch is playing skat with friends in Vienna when the telegram arrives and is bewildered by the accusations.
 Stroh, a conductor friend, admits that he knows the lady and surmises that his and Storch's surnames must have been confused.
 Christine visits the notary to demand a divorce, but he is unwilling to pursue the matter.
 She sends the Baron to Vienna to gather evidence of infidelity.
 Packing to leave, she receives a telegram from her husband saying that Stroh will explain the misunderstanding.
 Even after Stroh's visit she is reluctant to accept the truth.
 Storch returns home, and an argument ensues.
-The Baron arrives with evidence that Stroh rather than Storch had indeed known the lady and Christine dismisses him, assured that her husband is blameless.
+The Baron arrives with evidence that Stroh rather than Storch had known the lady and Christine dismisses him, assured that her husband is blameless.
 Storch forgives her anger and teases her about her dalliance with the Baron.
 Husband and wife declare a renewed love.